 Within each electron shell, there can be several subshells.
-Subshells are described by the azimuthal quantum number, I, which ranges from 0 to n - 1 for a given energy shell.
-The I-values 0, 1, 2, and 3 correspond to the s, p, d, and f subshells, respectively.
+Subshells are described by the azimuthal quantum number, l, which ranges from 0 to n - 1 for a given energy shell.
+The l-values 0, 1, 2, and 3 correspond to the s, p, d, and f subshells, respectively.
 Just as with the principal quantum number, energy increases as the azimuthal quantum number increases.

 Within each subshell, there may be several orbitals.
-Orbitals are described by the magnetic quantum number, m_b which ranges from -l to +l for a given subshell.
+Orbitals are described by the magnetic quantum number, m_l , which ranges from -l to +l for a given subshell.
 Each type of atomic orbital has a specific shape, which describes the probability of finding an electron in a given region of space.
 An s-orbital is spherical and symmetrical, centered around the nucleus.
 A p-orbital is composed of two lobes located symmetrically about the nucleus and contains a node-an area where the probability of finding an electron is zero-at the nucleus.
-A p-orbital is composed of two lobes located symmetrically about the nucleus and contains a node-an area where the probability of finding an electron is zero-at the nucleus.
 Picture the p-orbital as a dumbbell that can be positioned in three different orientations, along the x-, y-, or z-axis.
-It should make sense that there are three p-orbitals; the p subshell has the l-value of 1, so there are three possible values for m_i -1, 0, and 1.
-The shapes of the first five s- and p-orbitals are shown in Figure 31.
-A d-orbital is composed of four symmetrical lobes and contains two nodes.
-Four of the d-orbitals are clover-shaped, and the fifth looks like a donut wrapped around the center of a p-orbital.
-Thankfully, the multiple complex shapes of d- and f-orbitals are rarely encountered in organic chemistry.
-Each orbital can hold two electrons, which are distinguished by the spin quantum number, m_s .
-The only values of m_s are $\pm \frac{1}{2}$.
+It should make sense that there are three p-orbitals; the p subshell has the l-value of 1, so there are three possible values for m_l : -1, 0, and 1.
+The shapes of the first five s- and p-orbitals are shown in Figure 3.1.